CSC1-1101-TTh9-S21/ps9/README.md

 * The problem is that the code tried to add a string to an integer, which is not possible.
 * I'd fix this by having `a = "5"` so that I could concatenate the two variables together as a string.

+And then you would fix the error in the code as you describe in your document.

 ### What to submit in your .zip file.
 1. The document with the description of each bug, as described above.